pedrovgs/Buzz/README.md

 * Remember to configure the screen resolution in your ``.env`` files.
 ```

 * If for some reason the camera seems to be broken when watching the preview from Buzz this is because of a bug related to Chromium I'm waiting to be fixed.
-A workaround is to install another driver executing this command: ``sudo modprobe bcm2835-v4l2 gst_v4l2src_is_broken=1`` and reboot your Raspberry Pi (this workaround did not work in my case) so I decided to get a real webcam instead of a Raspberry Pi camera.
+A workaround is to install another driver executing this command: ``sudo modprobe bcm2835-v4l2 gst_v4l2src_is_broken=1`` and reboot your Raspberry Pi (this workaround did not work in my case) so I decided to get a real webcam instead of a Raspberry Pi camera.**

+I've got a regular webcam and it works like a charm :camera:.

 #### Screen configuration